9 Things to do this Winter in Flagstaff, Arizona

 5. Take a winter walk

-Although the high altitude trails at Snowbowl are often covered with a foot plus of snow all season long, the snow in town tends to melt very fast following a storm, due to endless sunny skies and mild daytime temps.
+Although the high altitude trails at Snowbowl are often covered with a foot plus of snow all season long, the snow in town tends to melt very fast following a storm, due to sunny skies and mild daytime temps.
 On the bright side, the warmer daytime temps (averages in the 40s-50s) means most of the lower altitude trails are accessible year-round.
 While there may not be enough snow on the ground for snowshoeing/cross country skiing, the beautiful San Francisco Peaks and Mt.
 Elden are often capped with snow most of the season.

-To enjoy some of the best mountain landscapes in town, head over to Buffalo Park for a 2 mile stroll with gorgeous views of the mountains.
+To enjoy some of the best mountain landscapes in town, head over to Buffalo Park for a 2 mile loop stroll featuring gorgeous views of the mountains.
 Other great trails to check out during the winter season include the 11 mile loop system at Cambpell Mesa and Ft.
 Tuthill, both of which are relatively flat trails with gorgeous pine scenery.
 Right after a major snowstorm (ideally within a day or 2) is your best bet to snowshoe or ski on these low altitude trails, otherwise winter boots will probably do.
 Whether skiing or walking, the snow capped peaks sure make a stunning backdrop for photos!

 6. Go sledding